SansGuidon/bookmarks/README.md

 * [GhostProject](https://ghostproject.fr/) - Find leaked passwords.
 Search by full email address or username
 * [qit](https://qit.cloud/) - Search for Tech podcasts by topic
 * [DSL-Store](https://dls-store.com/) - T-Shirt online store.
 Your best t-shirt should be like your bed.
 It just feels like you are home when you are in it.
+* [Putlocker](https://www6.putlockertv.to/) - The easiest way to watch your favorite movies online!

 ## App discovery
 * [Y Combinator](https://news.ycombinator.com/show) - Hacker news Show : where people share their work.
 Related : :star: [**Newest Show HN**](https://news.ycombinator.com/shownew)